 "From seeing what's behind."

 The convenience store looks empty.
 Mac remembers someone behind the register.
-Doesn't he?
+Right?

 "What is it you do?
 I drive deliveries, packages, letters for lawyers, stuff like that.
 Right here, my own car."